Colin McCahon: Stolen works

 In late 2006, manuscripts, including seven Colin McCahon poems, along with a Charles Goldie painting, and an unbound copy of the Oxford Lectern Bible, were stolen from the University of Auckland Library during the Christmas break.
 The thieves are believed to have broken into a secure room at the library by prying open a locked window.
 Art experts and police said at the time that selling the paintings in New Zealand or overseas would be difficult, as anyone who knew about the artists would be very suspicious.
 By October 2007, all the stolen items, valued at over $200,000, were returned.
 Negotiations between police and a man who knew the thieves concluded the case.
 Following this incident, security was increased at the library.

+Controversies

+From 1998 - 2001 the 'Parade' exhibition at Te Papa Tongarewa, which sought to mix high and more popular culture, courted controversy when it placed McCahon's Northland Panels beside another New Zealand Icon - Fisher and Paykel's Kelvinator fridge.
+Board members, politicians and academics waged a battle resulting in the eventual scrapping of the Parade as the curatorial proposition behind it (led by Ian Wedde) was seen as curatorial overreach.

 In popular culture

 Tobias Cummings and The Long Way Home's "Canoe Song" refers to several of McCahon's works on their debut album, Join the Dots.